gongahkia/personal-wiki/bach1/law/lgst102-SGLegalSystem/lgst102-SGLegalSystem-week2.md

         1. Prime Minister
         2. Deputy Prime Ministers
         3. **MINISTERS leading...**
 			* MINDEF
 			* MOE
 			* MOF
 			* MOH
 			* MOM
+			* MHA
+		   * MFA
 			* Ministry of Transport
-            * Ministry of Home Affairs
-            * Ministry of Foreign Affairs
 			* Ministry of Law
 			* Ministry of Communications and Information
 			* Ministry of Culture
 			* Ministry of Community and Youth
 			* Ministry of National Development
 			* Ministry of Social and Family Development
 			* Ministry of Sustainability and the Environment
 			* Ministry of Trade and Industry
 * Advised on legal matters by Attorney-General's Chambers

 ### 3. Legislature
 * Create primary legislation, highest law-making authority in Singapore
-* MEMBERS OF PARLIMENT led by the SPEAKER OF PARLIMENT
+* MEMBERS OF PARLIAMENT led by the SPEAKER OF PARLIAMENT
-    * Pass Acts of Parliment (primary legislation) with the approval of the PRESIDENT
+    * Pass Acts of Parliament (primary legislation) with the vetting of Presidential Council of Minority Rights (PCMR) and the approval of the PRESIDENT
-* Advised on parlimentary draftings by Attorney-General's Chambers
+* Advised on parliamentary draftings by Attorney-General's Chambers
 * *Democratically representative body* that debate matters of **national significance**
-    * meet-the-people sessions to find out the public's needs and desires
+    * *eg.* meet-the-people sessions to find out the public's needs and desires
 * LEGISLATURE (Members of Parliment) **holds PMO (cabinet) accountable** by asking questions to Ministers
     * Separation of Powers to ensure *checks and balances*